Oliver Backhouse, Consultant Eye Surgeon www.cataract.org.uk

 We use artificial lenses (intraocular lens implants) in children now as well, so these lenses are designed to last for life.

 This essentially depends who performs the surgery.
 Under a Consultant Ophthalmologist it will take approximately 15 minutes.
 Under a training eye doctor it is more likely to last 30 – 45 minutes.

-All treatments are unique to every patient I treat, therefore its best to get in touch to discuss the treatment that would work best for you.
-All appointments in person or on the telephone are non obligatory.
-Lens surgery is between £2,450 and £2,950 per eye.
+All treatments are unique to every patient I treat.
+It is best to get in touch for you to discuss the treatment that would work best for you as costs can vary.

 No. The majority of Lens surgery is undertaken as a day case procedure.
 You will be in the hospital for approximately 2 hours.